wp-plugins/gravity-forms-addons/readme.txt

 <code>add_filter('kws_gf_display_all_fields', create_function('$content', 'return "";') );</code>

 == Changelog ==

+= 3.5.4.1 (March 10, 2014) =
+* Small fix on showing the edit entry link for own user entries
+* Renamed filename from `change-lead-creator.php` to `gravity-forms-lead-creator.php` as WordPress activates the first file with plugin info encountered in the directory (ordered by name) - this way, the main file `gravity-forms-addons.php` will appear first.

 = 3.5.4 (January 23, 2014) =
 * Separated Change Entry Creator functionality into a separate, packaged plugin.
 This will allow you to enable or disable the functionality as you would a plugin.